Muaythai at the 2017 World Games – Men's 81 kg

 The men's 81 kg muaythai (Note: Muaythai is the official name of Muay Thai, recognized by International World Games Association and International Olympic Committee.) event at the 2017 World Games was held from 28 to 30 July 2017 at the Orbita Hall.
-8 Muay Thai practitioners from 8 nations are expected to compete.
+8 Muay Thai practitioners from 8 nations competed.

 Competition schedule

 All times are in local time (UTC+2), according to the official schedule.